 For more choices, check out our constantly updated lists of the best TVs.

-High-end sets can see reductions of 20 to 40% compared to pricing during the spring, when they're first released, and even cheaper sets, which don't have as much room for discounts, often see a healthy cut, too.
-Unless you have money to burn, it's best to buy in November and later: i.e. now.
+The good news is that if you missed a sale, prices usually remain relatively low into the new year.
+The next big sell-off will be the Super Bowl in February 2020, so if you're willing to wait a bit longer you might see prices at or near their Black Friday lows.
+High-end sets can see reductions of 20% to 40% compared to pricing during the spring, when they're first released, and even cheaper sets, which don't have as much room for discounts, often see a healthy cut, too.

 Do we have any more advice?
 Glad you asked.